bucs445fall2025/project-team-rocket/sprints/ch4_sprint/sprint.md

 ### Sprint Requirements Attempted

-- Storage
+Database setup and schema creation
-- schema
+Basic data storage and retrieval

 ### Completed Requirements

-Created working database with test data/information and created a corresponding DB schema
+Set up a working database with sample internship data and a schema for storing posts and user accounts.
+Verified that the database can handle adding and reading test data.

 ### Incomplete Requirements

-Haven't implemented real data.
+N/A

 ### The summary of the entire project